GalenIvanov/Animation-tests/README.md

     from: 'center   ; origin of scaling
     random: off     ; process the text element not in order, but randomly

-    mode is one of 'lines, 'words or 'shars
+    mode is one of 'lines, 'words or 'chars

 `params` are: